calcium/latitude/README.md

 Tested using java 8.

-Usage: This should run build the package and run the tests.
+Usage: This should build the package and run the tests.

 $ `mvn package`